 To that end, we have inaugurated the Experimental Music Curriculum, a groundbreaking method in which each student is assigned to a chamber ensemble.
 These small groups will be laboratories for performance, composition, ear training, analysis, and entrepreneurship.
 Moreover, each student will have electronic keyboards and computer laptops to enhance and accelerate their learning process.

 As you know, these kinds of programs require significant (and ongoing) funding; we count ourselves blessed to count you among our friends and supporters.
 We hope you’ll continue to remember us in your charitable giving and we invite you to stop by the school anytime.
 Here you’ll find a beehive of educational and performance activities as well as a collection of students incredibly enthusiastic about their futures.
-You’ll be inspired merely by seeing them in action.
+You will be inspired merely by seeing them in action.

 A thousand thanks and our sincere best wishes!